FiatDemise/monero-for-all-brochure/NGN/translation-english.md

 Why Monero?

-Privacy
+Private

-Unlike Bitcoin, or any of the other top coins which make all transactions public,
-Monero transactions are inherently private and untraceable by default.
+Unlike Bitcoin, or any of the other top coins which make all transactions public, Monero transactions are inherently private and untraceable by default.

-Security
+Secure

-Through the use of advanced cryptographic techniques, the sending of payments is secure and unalterable.
+Through the use of advanced cryptographic techniques, the receipt of payments is secure and unalterable.

-Acceptance
+Accepted

-Send payments to anyone locally or worldwide without expensive fees or waiting times.
+Send payments to anyone locally or worldwide without expensive fees orwaiting times.

-Decentralization
+Decentralized

-Monero is a community currency that is not controlled by a central authority.
+Anyone can mine Monero using a computer to process transactions.
+This is why Monero is a community currency that is not controlled, manipulated or issued by a central authority.

-Value
+Valued

-Over the last 5 years (2018-2023), Monero has gained 218% vs the US dollar, while the
-Naira has lost 68%.
+Over the last 5 years (2018-2023), Monero has gained 218% vs the US dollar, while the Naira has lost 68%.

 ---